JakubVanek/knowledge-base/x86-rtc.md

 # Real time on IBM PC-compatible systems ("x86")

+Credits: This article was written by me, but the idea of it and a previous independently-written version of it was created by a friend over at [https://actually.fyi/](https://actually.fyi/).

 Users switching between Windows and Linux sometimes experience unexpected time jumps when rebooting.
 This is commonly said to be caused by Windows saving local time to the RTC